wellyshen/react-cool-dimensions/README.md

 });
 ```

-> Note: `updateOnBreakpointChange` and `shouldUpdate` can't be used at the same time, `shouldUpdate` has a higher priority.
+> Note: When `updateOnBreakpointChange` and `shouldUpdate` are used at the same time, `shouldUpdate` has a higher priority.

 ## Border-box Size Measurement